 The first cohort will finish in late 2019 and we will recruit new Scholars shortly after.

-Based in Geneva, Leiden, Oxford, and Prague, the Europaeum Scholars Programme draws upon the combined resources of Europaeum members.
+Based in member institutions, the Europaeum Scholars Programme draws upon the combined resources of Europaeum members.
 Scholars are taught primarily in small groups by academics affiliated with the Europaeum as well as external experts, leading thinkers, media experts and business people, and those directly engaged in making policy.
 Scholars will meet the governed, as well as the governing.
 And across two years, they will work together on a project of their own design of direct relevance to cultural, political, economic, or social policy.
 A key element of the programme is the moral and ethical considerations involved in policy as well as an examination of the qualities that scholars themselves bring to the table.

 Our programme is ideal for students working within European studies (broadly defined) at a Europaeum university who “think for themselves but not just of themselves”, who want to make a difference, and who are in their first or second year of doctoral studies in a relevant humanities or social science discipline including, but not limited to Anthropology, Area Studies, Cultural Studies, Economics, European Law, European Studies, Gender Studies, Geography, History, International Law, International Political Economy, International Relations, Music, Philosophy, Political Science, or Religious Studies/Theology.

 The programme started on the evening of 2 January 2018, in Oxford.
 It comprises four modules per year, each of 3-5 days.
 In its inaugural year, the programme includes a focus on four areas of crucial importance to Europe’s future: identity, inclusion, sustainability, and growth and development (broadly defined).